Launch vs. Go-Live: A New ERP Implementation Process

 Rather than provide a single Go-Live date (that’s missed >90% of the time), we provide a launch window based on the detailed project plan we built after the discovery phase.
 This allows us to set expectations and manage the process carefully (and reduces the stress!).
 Just like any conventional rocket launch, the conditions need to be ideal, systems tested, users trained, and go for launch signed off by stakeholders.
 Once these areas are complete, we initiate the launch countdown, complete with a timer, right in your 10X ERP instance!

-On launch day, your partner rep will be onsite, and our devs will be standing by, ready to make sure everything goes smoothly.
+On launch day, our team will be onsite to ensure everything goes smoothly.
+Our developers will also be on standby, ready to support a smooth transition.
 This should be a day of celebration for you and your employees, and we treat it as such.

 Orbit